MilanKhiel/testing-automation-sandbox/README.md

-# testing-automation-sandbox
+# Testing & Automation Sandbox (Python, pytest)

-Small Python project to practice writing testable code and automated tests with pytest.
+This project implements functions to apply price discounts and check password strength with clear input validation and error handling.
+It also includes pytest tests that cover normal, edge, and invalid cases to automatically verify that the behavior is correct.

 ## What it does